flipisu/FLIP/README.md

 SOFTWARE INSTALLATION

-Assuming you have installed Apache Tomcat, MYSQL Server and you have run the provided the sql script to create the FLIP tables, you just need to download FlipWeb_<creation_date>.war file.Choose the latest version and rename it simply as FlipWeb.war.
-In order that, Tomcat7 can recognize this war file, you need to move it to the webapps directory of your tomcat7 installation.
+Assuming you have installed Apache Tomcat, MYSQL Server and you have run the provided the sql script to create the FLIP tables, you just need to download FlipWeb_"creation_date".war file.
+Just, choose the latest version and rename it simply as FlipWeb.war.
+In order that, Tomcat7 can automatically recognize this war file, you need to move it to your tomcat7 webapps directory.
+You DO NOT need to unpack it (unless you want to see the source code).

-To test, if FlipWeb is running, from your browser (recommended firefox or chrome) open the url http://localhost:8080/FlipWeb If this is working, you should able to see the FLIP's welcome page.
+To test whether or not FlipWeb is running, just run your favorite browser (either firefox or chrome are recommended) and open the url http://localhost:8080/FlipWeb
+If this is working properly, you should able to see the FLIP's welcome page.

+In case you want to access FLIP's source code, you need to unpack the war file, since this file contains the java files, which are located in directory src/